|13||Summer 2017||Amended, approved and issued||Summer 2018|

 Key Stage Leaders will monitor and record red cards/persistent offenders:

-- lists of red cards passed to KS leaders and recorded
+- red cards to be passed to KS leaders and recorded

 - At the end of each half term behaviour records will be analysed to identify patterns of behaviour.
 The SLT will also discuss behaviour will all the children who have received a red card during a playtime, lunchtime or lesson time.